eleanorgoh/ocaml-monopoly/INSTALL.md

 # Dependencies
 Manual install:
-1. OCaml Graphics: Run `opam install graphics`.
+1. Graphics: Run `opam install graphics`.
+Mac users must have XQuartz; check instructions below.
-Make sure you have XQuartz (Check 3110 page for instructions).
 2. Yojson: Run `opam install yojson`.
 3. ANSITerminal: Run `opam install ANSIterminal`.

+Mac Users:
+1. Download XQuartz.
+2. If you used Macports to install OCaml, `opam switch reinstall 4.06.0`
+3. If you used Homebrew, `brew reinstall ocaml --with-x11`

 # How to install and build Monopoly:
 Open two command line windows, and from the top directory `~/monopoly`: